Federal Initial Appearance for Federal Charges in Texas

-After a person is arrested on federal charges the law requires that they be brought before a Federal Magistrate at the earliest opportunity.
-The first appearance before the Federal Magistrate is referred to as the Initial Appearance.
+After a person is arrested on federal charges, the law requires that they be brought before a Federal Magistrate at the earliest opportunity.
+The first appearance before the Federal Magistrate is the Initial Appearance.

-A number of matters are handled at the Initial Appearance.
-The accused will appear in front of the Magistrate and the Magistrate will:
+Several matters are handled at the Initial Appearance.
+The accused will appear in front of the Magistrate, and the Magistrate will: